+H.L.G.J.
+Merckelbach

-- H.L.G.J.
-Merckelbach - I. Boskovic
+I. Boskovic

-Teaching methods:

 Lecture(s), PBL, Training(s)

-Assessment methods:

 Attendance, Final paper

-Keywords:

 faking bad, faking good, response bias, symptom validity

-Faculty of Psychology and Neuroscience

-Practical Training: Malingering and All That
+Practical Training: Faking Good, Faking Bad

 Several tools exist that allow for the detection of faking.
 In this workshop - consisting of 2 sessions - students will be trained to use these so-called symptom validity tests (SVTs) by applying them in a known scenario where someone will be instructed to fake or deny symptoms.
 In addition, students will be made familiar with concepts that are relevant in the context of symptom validity testing (e.g., fantasy proneness).